The clock is ticking.

 In the KeepTruckin Dashboard for Fleets, you can enable the KeepTruckin ELD to work as a fully compliant AOBRD with just a few clicks and enjoy all the flexible options and customizability of AOBRDs.

-After December 16, 2019, when AOBRDs won’t work anymore, you can simply turn off the settings and start using the same device as a 100% compliant and FMCSA-certified ELD solution.
+After December 16, 2019, when AOBRDs won’t work anymore, you can simply turn off the settings and start using the same device as a 100% compliant and FMCSA-registered ELD solution.

 This way, you won’t have to buy two separate devices and spend more than you have to.